knetikmedia/knetikcloud-csharp-net20-client/docs/ContentCommentsApi.md

 <a name="getcomments"></a>
 # **GetComments**
-> ModelPageResourceCommentResource GetComments (string context, int? contextId, int? size, int? page)
+> PageResourceCommentResource GetComments (string context, int? contextId, int? size, int? page)

 Returns a page of comments